hmrc/agent-client-authorisation/README.md

 |Invitation Status|Description|
 |--------|---------|
 |Pending|Default status when an invitation has been created|
+|PartialAuth|For ITSA only - allows agent to sign-up client to ITSA for a limited time
 |Accepted|Allows Agent to be authorised to act on behalf of a client|
 |Rejected|Prevents Agent being authorised to act on a client's behalf|
 |Expired|Client did not respond to the Agent's Invitation within 21 days|
 |Cancelled|Agent cancels the invitation they sent out, preventing a client from responding|

-Note: Invitations with "Pending" status is the only editable status.
+Note: Invitations with "Pending" or "PartialAuth" statuses are the only editable status.

 ## Agent APIs <a name="agentApis"></a>